avd2131/nonogen/README.md

 ## Lexical Analysis
 I developed a scanner that processes NonoGen source code and outputs a list of tokens.
 My scanner shows state transitions with finite automata.
-Lexical errors in the input program are handled by the parser printing a message to stderr and advancing to the next character, such that the user can view and correct all lexical errors in one pass.
+Lexical errors in the input program are handled by the parser printing a message and advancing to the next character, such that the user can view and correct all lexical errors in one pass.

 ### Lexical Grammar
 The following list provides a lexical specification of rules in order of priority.